ablab/spades/docs/running.md

     spades.py [options] -o <output_dir>
 ```

-Note that we assume that `bin` forder from SPAdes installation directory is added to the `PATH` variable (provide full path to SPAdes executable otherwise: `<spades installation dir>/bin/spades.py`).
+Note that we assume that the `bin` folder from SPAdes installation directory is added to the `PATH` variable (provide full path to SPAdes executable otherwise: `<spades installation dir>/bin/spades.py`).

 ## Basic options and modes

 `-o <output_dir> `
     Specify the output directory.
 Required option.

 `--isolate `
     This flag is highly recommended for high-coverage isolate and multi-cell Illumina data; improves the assembly quality and running time.
-    We also recommend to trim your reads prior to the assembly.
+    We also recommend trimming your reads prior to the assembly.
     This option is not compatible with `--only-error-correction` or `--careful` options.

 `--sc `
     This flag is required for MDA (single-cell) data.

 `--meta `   (same as `metaspades.py`)
     This flag is recommended when assembling metagenomic data sets (runs metaSPAdes, see [paper](https://genome.cshlp.org/content/27/5/824.short) for more details).
 Currently metaSPAdes supports only a **_single_** short-read library which has to be **_paired-end_** (we hope to remove this restriction soon).
 In addition, you can provide long reads (e.g. using `--pacbio` or `--nanopore` options), but hybrid assembly for metagenomes remains an experimental pipeline and optimal performance is not guaranteed.
 It does not support [careful mode](running.md#pipeline-options) (mismatch correction is not available).
 In addition, you cannot specify coverage cutoff for metaSPAdes.
-Note that metaSPAdes might be very sensitive to presence of the technical sequences remaining in the data (most notably adapter readthroughs), please run quality control and pre-process your data accordingly.
+Note that metaSPAdes might be very sensitive to the presence of the technical sequences remaining in the data (most notably adapter readthroughs), please run quality control and pre-process your data accordingly.

 `--plasmid `   (same as `plasmidspades.py`)
     This flag is required when assembling only plasmids from WGS data sets (runs plasmidSPAdes, see [paper](https://academic.oup.com/bioinformatics/article/32/22/3380/2525610) for the algorithm details).
 Note, that plasmidSPAdes is not compatible with single-cell mode (`--sc`).
 Additionally, we do not recommend to run plasmidSPAdes on more than one library.